 - Whilst I do not recall any specific briefing on the subject of anonymity in relation to undercover work, it was just accepted by all that our anonymity was in perpetuity, beyond the grave even.

 HN349's wife has made an impact statement, in which she noted that the deployment occurred when they had a baby, and she was 'left to fend for her myself and the baby most of the time.
 What little time my husband did spend at home was spent sleeping.'
-She also spoke about not knowing little of his police work because of the 'need to know' principle.
+She also spoke about knowing little of his police work because of the 'need to know' principle.

 In the Undercover Policing Inquiry

-- 20 February 2018: directed that any application for restriction orders to be submitted by end of February 2018.
+- 20 February 2018: directed that any application for restriction orders to be submitted by the end of February 2018.

 - 22 March 2018: Mitting indicated he was minded to restrict real and cover name, writing:

 - He is concerned that if he were to be identified, he and his family would be the subject of unwelcome media attention.
 These concerns are genuine and not irrational.
 He also has concerns for his safety and for that of his family which, although genuine, are almost certainly misplaced.
 There is a small risk that if his cover name were to be published, his real name could be identified.
 It is very unlikely that his deployment needs to be investigated at all to permit the Inquiry to fulfil its terms of reference.
 If it does, witness statement from him is all that is likely to be required.
 Publication of his real or cover name would interfere, to some extent, with his right to respect for private and family life.
 It would be neither proportionate nor justified under Article 8(2) of the European Convention.